seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 }
 {% endhighlight %}

 The *request* logic is located inside `scrape()` method.
-We loop through specified URLs and perform a request for each of them.
+We loop through specified URLs and perform a concurrent request for each of them.
 Each request returns a promise.
 As an *onFulfilled* handler, we provide a closure where the response body is being scraped.
 Then, we set a timer to cancel a promise and thus a request by timeout.
 One thing is missing here.
 There is no error handling for this promise.
 When the parsing is done there is no way to figure out what errors have occurred.
 It will be nice to have a list of errors, where we have URLs as keys and appropriate errors as values.
 So, let's add a new `$errors` property and a getter for it:

 {% highlight php %}